 Social psychological research has shown that on any number of topics from capital punishment, to gun control, even technical matters such as nanotechnologies people tend to squeeze new evidence through powerful social and cultural filters.
 Pouring facts into this filter system does not necessarily produce consensus and it can even cause attitudes to be even more polarized.
 So the answer is not to lay facts in front of the non-believers concerning climate change for the educated and non-educated will come out of the discussion with the same beliefs that they went into the discussion with and most times even stronger beliefs.

 Many minds must be preyed open or America will pay an awful price and so will the rest of the world.
-People do have power and only when enough people voice their opinions will the politicians and power brokers who control policies be turned in a safe long-term direction on this important matter and they must be or America, as well as the rest of the world, in the long run, will pay a terrible price.
+People do have power and only when enough people voice their opinions will the politicians and power brokers who control policies be turned in a safe long-term direction on this important matter.
+They must be or America, as well as the rest of the world, in the long run, will pay a terrible price.